mgarcia01752/BareMetalRouterOS/doc/recipes.md

 # Modifying Bare Metal Router Recipes

-To customize the Bare Metal Router (BMR) recipes and create your image, follow these steps:
+To customize the Bare Metal Router OS (BMROS) recipes and create your image, follow these steps:

 ## Creating Image Recipe